mhamlet/PHPush/README.md

 PHPush
 ======

-PHPUsh is a PHP package that provide a single API to send send push notifications to foreign platforms.
+PHPush is a PHP package that provide a simple API to send push notifications to foreign platforms.

 Currently, we support only 2 platforms - Android and iOS.